Help using TIS National services

 Agency and business clients that need access to TIS National interpreting services need to register to become a TIS National client.

 Not sure?
-Talk to someone about becoming a client, by contacting the TIS National Client Liaison Team.
+Talk to someone about becoming a client, by contacting the TIS National Client Engagement Team.

 TIS National provides interpreting services to agencies and businesses that need to communicate with their non-English speaking clients.
 These services also enable non-English speakers to independently access your organisations services and information.

-TIS National has access to over 3000 contracted interpreters across Australia, speaking more than 160 different languages.
+TIS National has access to more than 2700 interpreters in more than 150 languages.

 TIS National provides access to the following interpreting services: